SummaryRead the full fact sheet

 - Offer to go round to a friend’s house to cook for them one night (hopefully, they will then return the favour one night for you).

-- If your problem is coming up with interesting meals, a good cookbook can inspire you, or browse the Better Health Channel for easy, quick-to-prepare recipe ideas.
+- If your problem is coming up with interesting meals, a good cookbook can inspire you, or browse the web for easy, quick-to-prepare recipe ideas.
 Some food packets also have easy recipes on them.

 - Think of the money you’ll be saving by cooking, instead of eating convenience foods (and how much better it is for you).
 Use the saved money to buy yourself a treat.